Oppligen: History

 Oppligen is first mentioned in 1234 as Oppelingen.

 The oldest trace of a settlement is a Bronze Age earthwork on the Oppligerbergli.
 In addition, Roman coins and several early medieval graves indicate that the area remained inhabited.
-By the 13th century, Interlaken Abbey owned the village and its court.
-In 1336 the residents of Oppligen were listed as citizens of the Abbey.
-In 1528, Bern adopted the Protestant Reformation and secularized the Abbey and all its lands.
+By the 13th century, Interlaken Monastery owned the village and its court.
+In 1336 the residents of Oppligen were listed as citizens of the monastery.
+In 1528, Bern adopted the Protestant Reformation and secularized the monastery and all its lands.
 Oppligen became part of the newly created Bernese district of Interlaken.

 The chapel at Oppligerbergli was first mentioned in 1250, but was demolished during the secularization of 1528.
 The village was part of the parish of Oberwichtrach (now Wichtrach municipality).

 The village was generally rural until the 1970s when the expanding agglomeration of Bern reached it.
 As of 2000 about three-quarters of the population commutes to jobs in the Bern region.